Miami

 Can I move my Miami property into a structure after I have already bought it personally?

-Yes, but it is more complex and may have transfer tax consequences.
+Yes, but it is more complex and may have transfer tax consequences (Florida documentary stamp on the deed transfer, even between related entities, in some configurations).
 The structure is almost always cleaner if put in place before acquisition.

 Does the structure protect against US income tax on rental?